Carlton, Nottinghamshire: Geography

+Carlton is situated in the Borough of Gedling, Nottinghamshire, England.
+It lies to the east of Nottingham and is part of the East Midlands region.
+The town is bordered by several other towns, including Bakersfield, Colwick, Gedling, Mapperley, Netherfield, Snienton, and St Ann's.

+Carlton lies within a valley, which has influenced its development, layout, and architecture.
+The town has two distinct sides: the Northern side, predominantly built during the Industrial Revolution and early 1900s, and the Southern side, which was primarily developed in the 1930s, 1940s, and 1950s.

+Carlton is located near to the River Trent.
+The town has an NG4 postcode, and is well-connected to Nottingham and other nearby areas through a network of road connections, such as the B686, as well as frequent public transport services.

+The town's geography has played a significant role in its development, with its proximity to Nottingham making it a desirable residential area for those working within the city.

 Community

 The main shopping street is Carlton Hill, which has several shopping chains and smaller shops such as newsagents, chemists, and grocers.
 Carlton Square, the traditional centre of Carlton is today a shopping centre.

 There are numerous areas of grass for children to play on, as the roads tend to be quite busy.
 The King George V Recreation Ground on Standhill Road is on the site of the former Standhill Brickworks, and includes a large playing field, a skatepark, and a children's playground.
 Carlton has two leisure centres: Richard Herrod Centre (an indoor bowling centre) on Foxhill Road and Carlton Forum (a swimming pool, gym and all-weather pitches) on Coningswath Road, off Cavendish Road.

-Carlton Laundry on Primrose Road is a Grade II listed building by Watson Fothergill.
+Carlton Laundry on Primrose Street is a Grade II listed building by Watson Fothergill.
 It was built in 1899 as a laundry and dye works.

 Transport

 Rail

 Carlton railway station is on the Nottingham to Lincoln Line.